Baseball broadcasting firsts: 2020s

+ESPN began broadcasting KBO League games in May 2020, as the MLB season was delayed and shortened due to the COVID-19 pandemic.

 On May 13, 2021, Major League Baseball extended their deal with ESPN through the year 2028.
 The agreement is set to begin at the start of the 2022 season.
 With this agreement, ESPN will televise 30 regular season games for the next 6 years.
-In addition, ESPN will also host the annual Home Run Derby and up to 10 spring training games.
-ESPN has been one of the MLB's biggest partners and it allows for a way for fans to see the biggest match ups of the year.
+In addition, ESPN will also air the annual Home Run Derby and up to 10 spring training games.

 On July 20, 2021, Melanie Newman was the play-by-play announcer as part of the first all-female broadcast team, who called the Baltimore Orioles vs. Tampa Bay Rays game for YouTube.

 On September 29, 2021, ESPN aired the first nationally televised Major League Baseball broadcast to be called entirely by women.
-Melanie Newman and Jessica Mendoza called the game in Los Angeles between the Dodgers and San Diego Padres.
+Melanie Newman and Jessica Mendoza called the game in Los Angeles between the Los Angeles Dodgers and San Diego Padres.